 SARAH SAYS: I use a 1/4-cup measuring cup to tap down crust and to define the inside corners (place cup right next to side of crust.
 When I tap it down, the edge of the measuring cup helps define the corners of my crust).
 Make sure the crust is evenly distributed and the side is compacted.

-6. Optionally, bake the shaped crust on a baking sheet in a preheated oven for 6 - 8 minutes until it smells done and the crust is just becoming firm.
+6. Optionally, bake the shaped pie or tart crust on a baking sheet in a preheated oven for 6 - 8 minutes until it smells done and the crust is just becoming firm.
 Looks are deceiving.

 The pie crust can be made in advance and stored, well wrapped, at room temperature for a day or so, or frozen for over a month.